LucasDaSilva96/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe website that will allow me to practice on important skills about html and git.
+This is a basic recipe website that allows me to practice on important skills about html, git and css.